Monday, 22 July 2024

 Microsoft Dynamics 365 Finance - RunBaseBatch

-This is an article that I wrote ages ago and was first published on Axaptapedia which of course does not exist anymore.
-I discovered my original article in my archive and thought it was worth while adding it as a blog since most of it is still relevant in Dynamics 365 Finance and Operations.
-I made some minor edits to the article and removed a few things that have been deprecated in Dynamice 365 Finance and Operations.
-The original article was written for Axapta version 4.0.
+This is an article I wrote ages ago, originally published on Axaptapedia, which no longer exists.
+I found the original in my archive and thought it was worth sharing as a blog, as most of it remains relevant for Dynamics 365 Finance and Operations.
+I've made minor edits and removed deprecated elements from the original, written for Axapta 4.0.

 Okay, enough of that.
 Let's start!